inadarei/draft-prefer-transclude/draft.md

 As can be seen from the example, the transclude preference expects the value to be enclosed in double quotes, if there are multiple link relation types provided.
-Further, standard link relations SHOULD be indicated by name while custom link relation types SHOULD be indicated with a unique URI representing that link relation.
-Multiple link relation types MUST be separated by semicolons.
+As required by Web Linking  {{RFC8288}}, registered link relations MUST be indicated by a simple string, while extension link relation types MUST be indicated with a unique URI representing that link relation.
+Multiple link relation types MUST be separated by semicolon.

 Example response may look something like the following: